 John is a member of the American Association of Petroleum Geologists.
-John joined Occidental in 1981 as a geologist with the company and had a strong record of exploration success globally with over two billion barrels of oil equivalent discovered in the into law.
+John joined Occidental in 1981 as a geologist with the company and had a strong record of exploration success globally with over two billion barrels of oil equivalent discovered in the

 Philippines, Indonesia, Bangladesh, Malaysia, Russia, the US and Yemen.
 After a 20+ year technical career, John moved into executive roles, including high-level executive leadership positions.
 John left Occidental in 2013 and since then he has provided strategic advice to international oil and gas companies.

-Principal external appointments Non-executive director of
+Non-executive director of CC